 It seems our implicit memory plays a key role in intuition (the problem-solving type, at least).

-Perhaps this accounts for why those sensitive to their surroundings are more highly intuitive in that they sense and absorb more of what’s around them, unawares and draw on this source as intuition (my thoughts).
+Perhaps this accounts for why those sensitive to their surroundings are more highly intuitive in that they sense and absorb more of what’s around them, unaware, and draw on this source as intuition (my thoughts).

 Summing up Memory and intuitive decision making